Location: Wells-next-the-Sea, Norfolk

 Placement opportunity: 1 year

 Staff numbers: 8 full-time gardeners; more than 50 volunteers

 Ease of access: The nearest train station is King’s Lynn (approximately 23 miles away).
 The Norfolk Coasthopper bus runs from King’s Lynn and Hunstanton to Sheringham and has two stops at Holkham.

-Holkham is two miles west of Wells-next-the-Sea, a seafront town with supermarkets, banks and other amenities.
+Holkham is two miles west of Wells-next-the-Sea, a seafront town with supermarkets, local produce, doctor’s surgery and other amenities.